aikatz/sketch-city/docs/labs/lab4.md

 ### Display the robot location on the screen

 Using our parallel method of data transmission, we were able to succesfully transmit the x and y position of the orbot and display it onthe screen by shanging the pixel color.
-WE used the raw bit values bit shift the values to represent the x and y positions of the pixel as shown below.
+We used the raw bit values bit shift the values to represent the x and y positions of the pixel as shown below.

+As an example:  01001 represents the row 1 column 2.

+Unfortunately, after spending a significant amount of time troubleshooting the problem, we were still not able to get the display to accurately reflect the robot’s position.
+We deduced that the problem existed in the Verilog code’s interpretation of the data and writing to the display.
+We know the data was being transferred to the GPIO’s properly because the LEDs accurately reflected the 5 bits as the position changed.
+Our code which took the 5 bits and converted the bits into an x and y position to write the display with a pixel was not behaving as expected.
+We could see the pixels changing colors on the screen, but not according to the position that were being sent.
+In other words, the pixels were changing  color somewhat randomly and not int the order assigned.

 ```C
 always @(posedge CLOCK_25) begin